Glendale Nursing Home Abuse Lawyers

 Even if you do witness one of the signs or symptoms of elder abuse listed above, that doesn't always mean there is in fact actual abuse or neglect going on.
 So it's important to investigate any signs or symptoms you see.
 Ask questions and try to uncover the causes.
 There may be a reasonable explanation for them.
 Also, be sure to visit your loved one regularly and pop in unexpectedly to ensure they are receiving adequate care.

-If your investigation leads you to uncover abuse, then it's time to contact an Glendale personal injury attorney.
+If your investigation leads you to uncover abuse, then it's time to contact a Glendale personal injury attorney.
 At Breyer Law Offices, P.C., we are experienced attorneys and know the law under the Arizona Adult Protective Services Act.
-We are happy to provide you with the information and answers you require to make the best decision for you and your loved one.
+We are prepared to provide you with the information and answers you need to make the best decision for you and your loved one.

 Please contact our Glendale nursing home abuse attorneys to schedule a free, no obligation consultation with The Husband & Wife Law Team.

 - What to Do If You Suspect Neglect in a Loved One’s Nursing Home